skyformat99/ubjsc/CONTRIBUTING.md

 - All new comments and documentation must follow correct english. (:
 - Changes must follow semantic versioning - be backwards-compatible with existing API, or must go to relevant branch.
 - `README.md` must be updated with examples of usages, and upgrade guide must describe changes to API.
 - Changes to API should be forward-compatible.
+Design API to use design patterns (builders, glues etc.).